 If you need a helping hand starting your article, head to the ‘Outline’ tab.
 You’ll find some ready-to-use titles and headings, as well as AI-generated sub-headings and paragraphs to boost your creativity.

 These are created based on your competitors’ content and can be easily pasted into your Content Editor for a quick boost to your content score.
 They are not only a great foundation upon which to build, but you can also have full control over how you use them: add the entire section, only the heading, or only the paragraph.

 2. Follow your Content Score.

 With the Guidelines prepared & reviewed, you may begin the act of content creation.
 As you write and follow the suggestions presented to you in the Guidelines, you’ll notice the speedometer graphic live update with your representative Content Score.
 In the same tab, you can also check guidelines for your content structure and keyword density.

-You can use the Assistant when:
+You can use the Insert Terms feature when:

 Your current word count is 50% of the suggested length.
-For example: if your suggested word count range is 1,000 - 1,500, you'll need to have written a minimum of 500 words.
+For example, if your suggested word count range is 1,000 - 1,500, you'll need to have written a minimum of 500 words.